Feyerabend/vm/basal0/TINY.md

 was embedded in code.
 This message could be called and showed up on screen, establishing from where the code originated, if there were any doubt.
-Also read about the protection by Bill Gates on e.g.
+Also read about the more benign "protection" by Bill Gates on e.g.
 Commodore 64:
 https://www.c64-wiki.com/wiki/Microsoft#Easter_Egg_.28Microsoft.21.29.